 In the Ceramics session, chaired by Oliver Watson, Moujan Matin discussed major technological revolutions in the development of glazed ceramics and the technological interactions between glass and glaze making during the Byzantine and early Islamic periods; and Seth Priestman spoke about the economic and cultural implications of the developments in early Islamic ceramics and their trade across the Persian Gulf and Indian Ocean.

 In the Metallurgy panel, chaired by James Allan, and the Mining and Stonework panel, chaired by Jeremy Johns, various aspects of the production and provenance of crucible steel, copper alloys, and silver dirham coins were discussed respectively by Brian Gilmour, Matthew Ponting and Stephen Merkel.
-The last lecture of the day was given by Elise Morero, who focused on rock crystal carving techniques and supply sources of raw rock crystals in early Islam.
+The last lecture of the day was given by Elise Morero, who focused on rock crystals in early Islam.

 The second day was themed around organic materials, with the two panels focusing on Textiles and Manuscripts.
 The Textile panel, chaired by Jonathan Shepard, featured lectures by Anna Muthesius and Hero Granger-Taylor on silks and the evolution of loom technology.
 In the Manuscripts panel, chaired by Alain George, Matthew Collins presented recent advances in the use of DNA for the study of manuscript parchments; and Georgios Boudalis discussed the technology of the codex in late antiquity in relation to other industries, such as clothing.

 The symposium concluded with remarks by Alain George.
 The event was audio-recorded and all the recordings of presentations are available on the Khalili Research Centre website.